- Our Ideas

 To learn about the convening and submit an exchange, Visit our convening webpage.

 Convenings & Events are for members only.

 What is a CPED Convening?

-As such the convening offer the following professional development sessions
+Convenings offer members the following types of professional development sessions:

 Learning Exchanges: Break out session that provide members the opportunities to both lead learning exchanges and have the option to select among sessions that will be more beneficial to their home campus work.